Available 24/7 | 01622 926 505

 • Hygroscopic materials like plasterboard and timber posed a risk of swelling and mould growth due to moisture absorption.

-Construction Challenges:
+Construction challenges:

 • External walls were brick with suspected trapped moisture in the wall cavities.